Coreoz/create-plume-react-project/templates/admin/src/lib/plume-http/README.md

 - Ease the usage of the Promise
 - Make sure to have logs in case an error occurred even though a `catch` statement is not set

+TODO put links towards each type source code

 ### HttpRequest
 It represents a request that will be executed by an HttpClient.
 This is the main object defined in [Simple HTTP Request Builder](https://github.com/Coreoz/simple-http-request-builder).
 See directly the type source for documentation: <https://github.com/Coreoz/simple-http-request-builder/tree/master/src/HttpRequest.ts>

 ### HttpResponse
+This object represents the successful or failed HTTP response.
+It is returned by an HttpClient and by a [FetchResponseHandler](#fetchresponsehandler).
+HTTP failures are represented by an [error](#httperror).

 ### FetchResponseHandler
+Handlers are executed after a successful HTTP response is available: this means a 200 HTTP response has been received.
+These handlers will:
+- Validate some preconditions and if necessary return an error result
+- Return a result

+So a handler can:
+- Either return a result (which can be a successful result or an error), in that case following handlers **will not be executed**
+- Either return `undefined`, in that case following handlers **will be executed**

+Expected results should be of type [HttpResponse](#httpresponse).

+TODO provide a sample

 ### HttpPromise
 TODO